Looking for the best collaboration tools? Your search ends here!

 Every professional use or had used spreadsheets at some point in their career.
 If you love working and managing projects in spreadsheets, but feel restricted at times because you aren’t able to move beyond text in cells, Airtable is just the tool you need.
 Airtable makes the often boring task of adding, managing and collaborating data a lot more intuitive with their colorful interfaces and easy to use mobile and desktop apps.
 Airtable is like spreadsheets with superpowers!

 Airtable allows you to switch your data to a grid, gallery or even a Trello like Kanban view.
 You can add any type of content- long text notes, checkboxes, attachments or links to records in other databases to Airtable’s highly flexible data fields.

-Airtable can even be integrated with your favorite office apps like Slack, Gmail, Dropbox, Google Drive, Zendesk, and even social media platforms like Facebook, Twitter, Instagram, etc. With a user base boasting of Tesla, Buzzfeed, and Airbnb, Airtable is an amazing online collaboration tool.
+Airtable can even be integrated with your favourite office apps like Slack, Gmail, Dropbox, Google Drive, Zendesk, and even social media platforms like Facebook, Twitter, Instagram, etc. With a user base boasting of Tesla, Buzzfeed and Airbnb, Airtable is an amazing online collaboration tool.

 - Relational Database Functionality